ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 32 YouTube video not playing

 If the video is instantly paused when you press the play button, you must disable Picture in Picture due to an issue with your OS/YouTube.
-If playback stops and buffers infinitely, see [this](https://www.reddit.com/r/revancedapp/comments/1fk5dph/spoofing_fixes_for_youtube/) Reddit post.
+If playback stops and buffers infinitely, or you get an error when trying to play it, see [this](https://www.reddit.com/r/revancedapp/comments/1fk5dph/spoofing_fixes_for_youtube/) Reddit post.

 ## 33 Common issues during or after patching